tezedge/tezedge-docs/contents/tezedge/debugger.md

 #### Node Logs
 To capture node logs, the Debugger utilizes the "syslog" protocol (which can be easily enabled in the Docker), which, instead of printing the log into the console, wraps them into the UDP packet and sends them to the server.
 This should be handled by the application or the administrator of the application.
-The Debugger runs a syslog server inside, to simply process the generated logs.
-This system allows to decouple the Debugger from the node, which prevents the debugger from failing if the running node fails, preserving all of the captured logs, and potentially information about the failure of the node.
+The Debugger runs a syslog server inside to simply process the generated logs.
+This system allows to decouple the Debugger from the node, which prevents the Debugger from failing if the running node fails, preserving all of the captured logs, and potentially information about the failure of the node.

 #### Storage
-Storage is based on RocksDB, utilizing custom [indexes](./src/storage/secondary_index.rs), which allows field filtering and cursor pagination.
+The storage is based on RocksDB, utilizing custom [indexes](./src/storage/secondary_index.rs), which allows field filtering and cursor pagination.

 #### RPC server
-RPC server is based on the [warp crate](https://crates.io/crates/warp).
+The RPC server is based on the [warp crate](https://crates.io/crates/warp).
 All endpoints are based on cursor-pagination, meaning it is simple to paginate real-time data.
-All data are from local storage
+All data are from the local storage.

 ## **How to launch the Debugger**